spotinst/help/src/docs/ocean/tools-and-integrations/grafana-dashboard.md

 ### Right-Sizing

-* Ocean metrics are relevant to Ocean Prometheus Exporter for EKS, AKS, and GKE.[More details](https://docs.spot.io/ocean/tools-and-integrations/prometheus/)
+* Ocean metrics are relevant to Ocean Prometheus Exporter for EKS, AKS, and GKE.
+[More details](https://docs.spot.io/ocean/tools-and-integrations/prometheus/)

-## Customer Feedback
+## Related Links

 The template is also available in the [Spot Ocean public repository](https://github.com/spotinst/spot-ocean-grafana-dashboards), where you can submit feedback regarding any issues or propose new features to enhance the dashboard’s functionality further.